GenDeathrow/Tiny-Reactors/README.md

 * Config option for Reactant decay ( for those wanting a system to maintain ).
 * _^ Reactor Waste Port to accumulate product decay._
-* Capacitors connect and split energy.
+* _^ Radioactive Waste Ingot._

 * Tiered Energy Ports.

+* UI for Energy Port to show current energy level.

-* Reactor Controller allows redstone interaction ( Ignored, Inactive, Active ).
+* Reactor Controller Tier 2 allows redstone interaction ( Ignored, Inactive, Active ).
-* Reactor Controller acts as an energy buffer ( NOT an IEnergyStorage ).
-* _^ Config option for Reactor Meltdown if Controller overfills power?_
 * _^ Would need to implement Comparator methods so can be deactivated by redstone if nearing full._
+* _^ Click efficiency bar to increase/decrease power output._

 ### Version 0.3.1 is set to make the following changes;

 __Front-End:__
 * The Reactor Controller is now controlled from a UI.
 * The Reactor can be enabled and disabled after a valid structure built.
+* Reactor Energy Ports and Capacitors now produce RF correctly.
+* Config option for Reactor structures to go into meltdown if Reactor Controller energy buffer overfills.

 __Back-End:__
 * The Reactor Controller now has a _valid_ and _active_ flag to allow valid structures to be disabled.